If you have 20 or more participants, the NCQA Education Department can come to you—virtually!

 |Advanced PCMH: Mastering the Medical Home Transformation|

 This advanced course is for individuals who have applied NCQA PCMH Recognition requirements in the practice setting.
-The course takes a hands-on approach to the PCMH concepts and a explores the key characteristics of a successful medical home.
+It takes a hands-on approach to the PCMH concepts and a explores the key characteristics of a successful medical home.
 Attendees participate in facilitated activities that demonstrate how earning elective credits builds on core criteria.
 Faculty incorporate topics on behavioral health integration, the importance of assessing social determinants of patient health, engaging with patients and the community, continuous quality improvement, electronic clinical quality measures, earning automatic credit and more.

 |What is Delegation?: Understanding the Nuts and Bolts |